-Some also complain about the XA’s rangefinder, saying that the focusing patch is too small, and the lever is awkwardly placed and has a very short throw.
+Some also complain about the XA’s rangefinder, saying that the focusing patch is too small, and the awkwardly placed lever has a very short throw.
 They have a point about the lever’s placement – it’s below the lens and film-speed scale, and its entire range of motion is about a half inch.

 Finally, I read complaints about the range of attachable flashes, that they’re all too big.
 I’ll grant that complaint.
 The A11 flash may add only an inch and a half to the XA’s four-inch length, but it sure manages to make it too long for my jeans pocket.

 If you like quality 35mm compacts, also check out my review of the Olympus XA2 here.
 Other small, but not quite this small, 35mm Olympuses I’ve reviewed include the Stylus (here), the Stylus Epic Zoom 80 (here), and the μ[mju:] Zoom 140 (here).
 Or check out all of my camera reviews here.